Debunking Myths About The Emergency 'Morning-After' Pills

 It can be taken up to 3 days (72 hours) or 5 days (120 hours) after unprotected sex, but it is more effective the sooner it is taken.

-2. Myth-The morning after pill is the only option.
+2. The myth-the morning after pill is the only option.

 3. Myth-You need a valid prescription to obtain it.